* This is the Consumer Version. *

 Vomiting, diarrhea, excessive sweating, and use of diuretics may cause dehydration.

 People feel thirsty, and as dehydration worsens, they may sweat less and excrete less urine.

 If dehydration is severe, people may be confused or feel light-headed.

 Treatment is restoring lost water and mineral salts (such as sodium and potassium) that are dissolved in the blood (electrolytes), usually by drinking but sometimes with intravenous fluids.

 Dehydration occurs when the body loses more water than it takes in.
 Vomiting, diarrhea, the use of drugs that increase urine excretion (diuretics), profuse sweating (for example, during heat waves, particularly with prolonged exertion), and decreased water intake can lead to dehydration.

 Dehydration is particularly common among older people because their thirst center may not function as well as that in younger people.
 Therefore, some older people may not recognize that they are becoming dehydrated.
-Certain disorders such as diabetes mellitus (see Diabetes Mellitus), diabetes insipidus (see Central Diabetes Insipidus), and Addison disease (see Addison Disease) can increase the excretion of urine and thereby lead to dehydration.
+Certain disorders such as diabetes mellitus (see page Diabetes Mellitus (DM)), diabetes insipidus (see page Central Diabetes Insipidus), and Addison disease (see page Addison Disease) can increase the excretion of urine and thereby lead to dehydration.